 Telling our story

 Storytelling is an important part of the UWF brand.
-Our stories of sea change are what give our brand meaning and shape.
+Our stories are what give our brand meaning and shape.
 The stories we choose (about students, alumni, programs and faculty) define the brand for both internal and external audiences.
 Stories should demonstrate the impact the University makes on the world.
 Our stories must be compelling, surprising and dynamic.

 Keep it short and sweet